sintaxi/rolodex/README.md

 ## Docs

-To create a rolodex object that gives us user management functions we must first pass in a redis client for it to use. require the library `redis` and then pass it as an argument to the `rolodex` lib.
+To create a rolodex object that gives us user management functions we must pass in our redis credentials to the redis server we wish to connect to.

-    var redis   = require("redis")
-    var client  = redis.createClient()
-    var rolodex = require("rolodex")(client)
+    var rolodex = require("rolodex")(redisArgs)

 Now we have rolodex.account object that gives us account management functions.